On the Piatetski-Shapiro construction for integral models of Shimura varieties: Introduction

 \section{Introduction}

-Let $\gx$ be a Shimura datum of Hodge type and let $\mathsf{F}$ be a Galois totally real field with Galois group $\Gamma = \text{Gal}(\mathsf{F}/\mathbb{Q})$.
-Define $\h:=\operatorname{Res}_{\mathsf{F}/\mathbb{Q}} G_F$ and let $\mathsf{Y}$ be the Shimura datum for $\h$ induced by $\mathsf{X}$; we call $\hy$ the \emph{Piatetski-Shapiro construction} for $\gx$ associated to $\mathsf{F}$.
-This is \emph{not} of Hodge type if $[\mathsf{F}:\mathbb{Q}]>1$, but there is a modified Shimura datum $\hyo \xhookrightarrow{} \hy$ that is of Hodge type, see Section \ref{Sec:FixedPointsHodge}.
+Let $\gx$ be a Shimura datum of Hodge type and let $\f$ be a Galois totally real field with Galois group $\Gamma = \text{Gal}(\f/\mathbb{Q})$.
+Define $\h:=\operatorname{Res}_{\f/\mathbb{Q}} \g_{\f}$ and let $\mathsf{Y}$ be the Shimura datum for $\h$ induced by $\mathsf{X}$; we call $\hy$ the \emph{Piatetski-Shapiro construction} for $\gx$ associated to $\f$.
+This is \emph{not} of Hodge type if $[\f:\mathbb{Q}]>1$, but there is a modified Shimura datum $\hyo \xhookrightarrow{} \hy$ that is of Hodge type, see Section \ref{Sec:FixedPointsHodge}.
 Then $\Gamma$ acts on $\hyo$ and there is a morphism $\gx \to \hyo$ that is $\Gamma$-equivariant.
 Thus if $K \subset \hoaf$ is a $\Gamma$-stable compact open subgroup, then there is a morphism of Shimura varieties $\mathbf{Sh}_{K^{\Gamma}}\gx \to \mathbf{Sh}_{K}\hyo$, which induces a map (where the superscript $\Gamma$ denotes taking $\Gamma$-fixed points)

 This morphism can be arranged to be an isomorphism under minor hypotheses, see Theorem \ref{Thm:FixedPointsHodge}.
-In this paper we will investigate to what extend this result extends to $p$-adic integral models, and prove affirmative results if $p$ is unramified in $\mathsf{F}$.
-Our main results will be used in joint work in progress of the authors \cite{SSGI2} to construct new exotic Hecke correspondences between the special fibers of different Shimura varieties.
+In this paper, we will prove extensions of this result to $p$-adic integral models.
+We hope that this link between the geometry of the integral model associated to $\g$ and that associated to $\ho$ will prove to be a useful general tool in the arithmetic geometry of Shimura varieties.
+As a first step, our main results will be used in joint work in progress of the authors \cite{SSGI2} to construct new exotic Hecke correspondences between the special fibers of different Shimura varieties.